toji/web-texture-tool/README.md

 A low-frills library for loading a large variety of image formats into WebGL or WebGPU textures as efficiently as possible.

+# WARNING

+**This repo is still a work in progress!
+It's not recommended for use by others at this point.**

 # Basic Usage

 First, an appropriate instance of `WebTextureTool` must be created.
 If your application is using WebGL, an instance of